hhvm/user-documentation/guides/hack/03-async/07-guidelines.md

 Possibly the most important aspect in learning how to structure async code is understanding data dependency patterns.
 Here is the general flow of how to make sure your async code is data dependency correct:

-1. Put each sequence of depenencies with no branching (chain) into its own `async` function.
+1. Put each sequence of dependencies with no branching (chain) into its own `async` function.
 2. Put each bundle of parallel chains into its own `async` function.
 3. Repeat to see if there are further reductions.